Platies (Xiphophorus maculatus, Xiphophorus variatus) Species Profile & Care Guide

 Breeding the Platies

 Adults display no parental care towards their young and will happily consume them if given a chance.
-Therefore, if you wish to increase their survival rate, you should provide lots of decor such as wood, rocks or live plants as cover for the fry to hide amongst or alternatively remove the parents once they have given birth.
+Therefore, if you wish to increase their survival rate, you should provide lots of decor such as wood, rocks or live plants as cover for the fry to hide amongst or remove the parents once they have given birth.

 You can feed your fry with egg yolk, finely crushed flake food and infusoria until they are large enough to be placed back into the usual aquarium.